lim3nd/API-lab/Example4-Driving wheel/README.md

 ### Challenges

-The library is good, smooth and responsive to use, however, I noticed couple of things are not included right out of the box.
-For example, I needed to know the direction of rotation gesture to steer the car to left or right,however, the event does not give this information, so I had to create a custom logic to keep a track on direction of the rotation(clockwise/anti-clockwise).
+The library is good, smooth and responsive to use in rotation gesture, however, I noticed couple of things are not included right out of the box.
+For example, I needed to know the direction of rotation gesture to steer the car to left or right.
+Since the event does not give this information,I had to create a customed logic to keep a track on rotation's direction(clockwise/anti-clockwise).

 ```Javascript
 if (rotateEventAngle > currentRotateEventAngle) {